-2.4 Population trends
+4.2 Population trends

-Basic, quantitative and referenced information should be provided on whether the population of the species is increasing, stable or declining.
-The period over which the trend, if any, has been measured should be indicated.
+Basic, quantitative information should be provided on current trends in the species's abundance whether the population of the species is increasing, stable or declining, and past trends in the species's abundance, when available.
+The period over which these trends, if any, have been measured should be indicated.
 If the species naturally undergoes marked fluctuations in population size, information should be provided to demonstrate that the trend transcends natural fluctuations.
 If generation-time has been used in estimating the trend, state how the generation-time has been estimated.